Massive Gauge Theories from Consistency Conditions of Amplitudes: Massive Four-point Amplitudes

-From one vector boson and two scalars, we can construct 3-point amplitudes of $SVV$ and $SSV$, as well as 4-point amplitudes of $SSSS$, $SSVV$ and $VVVV$.
+From one vector boson and two scalars, we can construct three-point amplitudes of $SVV$ and $SSV$, as well as four-point amplitudes of $SSSS$, $SSVV$ and $VVVV$.
 In constructing those amplitudes, we need two more parameters in Eq.(\ref{eq:ratio}) as input, apart from masses, to completely fix the couplings except for scalar self-couplings.
 The other aspects are the same as the case of one vector boson and one scalar.
-Thus the underlying theory is still massive gauge theory with S.S.B., but with more than one Higgs field.
-For a specific model, we can take the $U(1)$ version of two-Higgs doublet model as an example.
-The two parameters in Eq.(\ref{eq:ratio}) fix the angle between the two vevs(vacuum expectation vaues) ($\beta$) and the mixing angle of the two neutral and CP-even scalars ($\alpha$).
-This case can also be basis for analyzing more general cases, such as the non-abelian cases with mixing between Higgs fields and etc.
+Thus the underlying theory is still massive gauge theory with SSB, but with more than one Higgs field.
+For a specific model, we can take the $U(1)$ version of two-Higgs-doublet model as an example.
+The two parameters in Eq.(\ref{eq:ratio}) fix the angle between the two vevs(vacuum expectation values) ($\beta$) and the mixing angle of the two neutral and CP-even scalars ($\alpha$).
+This case can also be a basis for analyzing more general cases, such as the non-abelian cases with mixing between Higgs fields and etc.

 Finally, there is a special limit for one vector boson and two scalars, in which any couplings involving the Goldstone $\varphi$ are zero.
 In the cases we studied, there are two necessary conditions.
 The first is that the two scalars have equal masses.
 The second is all $VVS$ couplings are $0$.
-The underlying theory of this scenario is Stueckelberg theory, in which the vector boson has mass without S.S.B. $\varphi$ is ony a pure gauge that doesn't contribute to any amplitude.
+The underlying theory of this scenario is Stueckelberg theory, in which the vector boson has mass without SSB. $\varphi$ is only a pure gauge that doesn't contribute to any amplitude.